zeke/summarize-python-requirements/README.md

 ## What?

-This is a command line tool that:
+This is a tool that:

 - Takes a Python `requirements.txt` file as input
 - Fetches the summary of each package from the PyPi registry
-- Outputs an equivalent `requirements.txt` with added comments summarizing each package
+- Outputs an equivalent requirements list with added comments summarizing each package

+It can be used as a Python module or a command line script.

 ## Example